undergrad-partner-school

 Student Organizations

-The number of student organizations and groups with open membership at this school is 59.
-The student organization that is most favored by students is CCGA Biology Club, followed by Association of Coastal Educators and Business Student Society.
+According to the most recent information, there are 59 open-membership organizations at College of Coastal Georgia.
+The student organization that attracts the greatest number of students is CCGA Biology Club, followed by Association of Coastal Educators and Business Student Society.
 Other popular organizations at College of Coastal Georgia are Coastal Georgia Association of Nursing Students and Psi Chi - International Psychology Honor Society.

 There is a drama club you can join if acting is something that interests you.
-Interested in media and communication?
-College of Coastal Georgia publishes its own newspaper.
+For individuals with an interest in media and communication, College of Coastal Georgia publishes its own newspaper.

 Student Services